mlfoundations/open_clip/README.md

 A ViT-B/32 with xlm roberta base encoder with a 62.33% top-1 ImageNet-1k zero-shot was trained on stability.
 See model details here https://huggingface.co/laion/CLIP-ViT-B-32-xlm-roberta-base-laion5B-s13B-b90k
 This is the first openclip model trained on the full laion5B dataset; hence the first multilingual clip trained with openclip.
 It has better performance on a range of tasks compared to the standard text encoder, see [metrics](https://huggingface.co/laion/CLIP-ViT-B-32-xlm-roberta-base-laion5B-s13B-b90k/blob/main/metrics.png)
+A preliminary multilingual evaluation was run: 43% on imagenet1k italian (vs 21% for english B/32), 37% for imagenet1k japanese (vs 1% for english B/32 and 50% for B/16 clip japanese).
+It shows the multilingual property is indeed there as expected.
+Larger models will get even better performance.

 #### YFCC-15M